sparekh9/sparekh9.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Siddharth, a senior studying Computer Science at CMU.
 My current research interests lie in the intersection of natural language processing, machine learning, and game theory - towards building intelligent systems using language agents.
-I'll be documenting this journey - from summarizing recent papers and books, to describing my research - in my blog.

 I've worked extensively with Professor Carolyn Rosé's Document Understanding Group at CMU's Language Technologies Institute, developing graph-based models for form processing, and robust evaluation metrics for document visual question answering.